bootrako/bootrako.github.io/content/_index.md

-# Hello, there!
+# hello, there!

 Welcome to my home page ^_^

-## A little about me:
+## a little about me:

-I'm lucky enough to have a great partner and a goofy puppy.

-My job is to write code for video games.

-I also enjoy writing code for video games in my free time. ;)
+I enjoy writing code for video games.

-My [blog](/blog) records my [thoughts](/blog) about and [tips](/blog) for game development.
+I write words for humans on my [blog](/blog).
+Mostly about gamedev.

+Cozy and wholesome games are my jam.